A Contextual Ranking and Selection Method for Personalized Medicine: Conclusions and Discussion

 \section{Conclusions and Discussion}

-In this study, we have considered ranking and selection in the presence of context, called contextual ranking and selection (CR\&S).
-It proposes to make use of the computing time before the problem is set up with the context input, and tries to understand the best design for each context that might appear to reduce the decision time.
-Different from the traditional R\&S, it aims to identify a budget allocation strategy over the entire context space instead of for some particular context.
-To solve this problem, we start by introducing three measures for evaluating the evidence of correct selection and showing that these measures have the same convergence rate function.
-We next identify the rate-optimal budget allocation rule that optimizes this rate function, and develop a cost-effective selection algorithm for implementation.
-Last, we analyze the convergence property of the selection algorithm.
-A series of numerical experiments demonstrate the superior empirical performance of this algorithm.
+In this study, we consider the problem of personalized medicine.
+We adopt the tool of simulation for assessing the performances of the treatment methods, and aim to efficiently utilize the computing time to select the best treatment for each patient context that might appear.
+To do so, we start by introducing three measures for evaluating the evidence of correct selection over the context space and showing that these measures have the same convergence rate function.
+Next, we propose two simulation budget allocation models that are appropriate for small and large context spaces.
+For the two models, we identify the rate-optimal budget allocation rules that optimize the rate function, develop convenient selection algorithms for implementation and show the consistency of the algorithms.
+A series of numerical experiments on benchmark functions and real-world problems demonstrate the superior empirical performances of the proposed algorithms.

-Two potential tools can be utilized to further advance the selection efficiency for CR\&S. The first is the parallel computing.
-CR\&S is well suited for the parallel computing environment.
-In order for their performance to be evaluated, each pair of design and context will receive multiple independent simulation replications.
-This process can be easily implemented in a parallel scheme by distributing the simulation computation to independent processors, without requiring any synchronization among different processors.
-Main research questions along this direction include theoretical issues such as the loss of i.i.d. property of the simulation samples and the dependence among the sample sizes and sample means, and implementation issues such as the master processer being a bottleneck due to the overwhelming messages it has to process \citep{luo2015,ni2017}.

-The other tool is the common random numbers (CRN), which is a broadly-used method for variance reduction.
-A design selection is based on a number of pair-wise comparisons between the sample means of different designs.
-If we use the same stream of random numbers to generate the simulation samples for different designs, a positive correlation will be induced between these samples, and the variance will be reduced when we compare the sample means.
-Since CRN will change the convergence rate of the objective measures \citep{fu2007}, we need to identify the new rate functions and the solutions that optimize them, in order to take advantage of this tool.
+In this research, we have focused on the one-time treatment, where only one treatment decision is expected to be made for the patients.
+In practice, there is a class of PM problems that require multiple decisions during the progression of the disease, and the goal is to find the optimal treatment policy that maximizes the cumulative rewards over the decision periods \citep{negoescu2018dynamic,lee2019optimal}.
+These problems are based on more complex context and decision structures, and our proposed CR\&S algorithms cannot be applied in general.
+This is a good future research direction.
+In terms of methodology, we have solved the PM problem based on the OCBA method.
+Recently, \cite{russo2020simple} proposed three simple context-free Bayesian algorithms under a top-two framework for BAI, which have been shown to have nice theoretical properties and empirical performances.
+We believe it is also a promising research avenue to extend the top-two framework and algorithms to the PM problems.